 AMERTA is using Mendeley for references management.

-AMERTA has been accredited by RISTEKDIKTI (the Indonesian Ministry of Research, Technology and Higher Education).
+AMERTA has been accredited by RISTEKBRIN (the Indonesian Ministry of Research and Technology).